How to Make Family Reading Time Special: Ultimate Guide

 Author, Coraline

-Communicating your family values can become fun for everyone.
+Communicating your family values can become fun for everyone with family reading time.
 It is a joy to read a Bible story from a great Children’s Bible, or a chapter of the Bible together as your children grow older.
 There are also many wonderful picture books and novels you can read aloud to teach your children important values such as honesty, integrity, courage, and forgiveness.
 Reading aloud together for just 30 minutes before bed can strengthen these ideas and encourage discussions about these important values.

 Since it is so likely that (children) will meet cruel enemies, let them at least have heard of brave knights and heroic courage.
 Otherwise you are making their destiny not brighter but darker.